 There are also standalone roadside assistance providers, like AAA, which offers you a certain amount of towing per year, depending on which coverage plan you purchase.
 Other roadside assistance providers include Good Sam Roadside Assistance, National General Motor Club, Allstate Motor Club and Better World Club.
 AARP also offers a roadside assistance program for its members, who must be older than 50 to join.

 And believe or not, your cell service provider may also offer roadside assistance.
 Both AT&T and Verizon have roadside assistance plans that cover towing, along with fuel delivery, lockout assistance and jump-starts for a few dollars a month.

-Regular maintenance and safe driving can help minimize your roadside emergencies, but, for those times when you find yourself stuck on the side of the highway, it helps to have some kind of coverage.
+Regular maintenance and safe driving can help minimize your roadside emergencies, but, for those times when you find yourself stuck on the side of the highway, it helps to have the coverage you need.